Where does a Wildling shoe get its typical shape?

 Anatomical shape for natural toe freedom

-The Wildling last – the base form of the shoe – is designed according to an anatomical foot shape with a natural width that is based on a strong, healthy foot.
-The shape provides feet with the space they need to develop in a healthy way.
+The Wildling last — the foundational shape of each shoe — is designed based on the anatomy of a strong, healthy foot.
+It offers a natural width that allows the feet the space they need to move and develop in a healthy way.

-As your muscles become stronger, your foot may become a little wider.
-The toes start to straighten out again and the arch of the foot becomes more pronounced.
+As foot muscles become more active and stronger, the foot may naturally widen.
+Toes begin to realign, and the foot arch becomes more pronounced.

 (1) What shoes should actually look like